Randolph Caldecott: Career

+Caldecott's style of pen and ink drawing, with thin lines and large white spaces, was particularly suited to printing using wood engraving.
 In 1877, Edmund Evans, who was a leading colour printer using coloured woodblocks, lost the services of Walter Crane as his children's book illustrator and asked Caldecott for illustrations for two Christmas books.
 The results were The House that Jack Built and The Diverting History of John Gilpin, published in 1878.
-They were an immediate success; so much so that Caldecott produced two more each year for Evans until he died.
 Many of Evans’ original printing blocks survive and are held at St Bride Library in London.
-The stories and rhymes were all of Caldecott's choosing and in some cases were written or added to by himself.
-In another milieu Caldecott followed The Harz Mountains with illustrations for two books by Washington Irving, three for Juliana Ewing, another of Henry Blackburn's, one for Captain Frederick Marryat and for other authors.
-Among well known admirers of his work were Gauguin and Van Gogh.

-Randolph continued to travel, partly for the sake of his health, and to make drawings of the people and surroundings of the places he visited; these drawings were accompanied by humorous and witty captions and narrative.
+Unlike Crane, Caldecott did not illustrate children's stories so much as interpret them.
+The stories and rhymes were all of his choosing.
+In some cases, he wrote or re-wrote the text, and he peopled the books with cheeky characters; in the first copy of The House that Jack Built, he included a picture of William Langton, the man who hired him at the Manchester bank.
+The books were an immediate success; so much so that Caldecott produced two more each year for Evans until he died, for a total of 16 books, all marketed as Christmas presents.
+Caldecott insisted on receiving a portion of each sale.
+Initial print runs were limited to 6,000, but the demand was such that sales of Caldecott's Nursery Rhymes shot to 867,000 copies (of twelve books).
+Caldecott published his own books, and The Graphic published his works in four volumes.
+By 1884, Caldecott was both rich and internationally famous.

-Marriage
+Personal life and death

-In 1879, Caldecott moved to Wybornes, a house near Kemsing in Kent.
-It was there that he became engaged to Marian Brind, who lived at Chelsfield about seven miles away.
-They were married on 18 March 1880 and lived at Wybornes for the next two years.
+In 1879, Caldecott moved to Wybournes, a house at Kemsing in Kent.
+It was there that he became engaged to Marian Brind, who lived at nearby Chelsfield.
+They were married on 18 March 1880 and lived at Wybournes for the next two years.
 There were no children of the marriage.
 In the autumn of 1882, the Caldecotts left Kent and bought a house, Broomfield, at Frensham in Surrey; they also rented No 24 Holland Street, Kensington.
-By 1884, sales of Caldecott's Nursery Rhymes had reached 867,000 copies (of twelve books) and he was internationally famous.